tomohisa/dcb-events.github.io/docs/faq.md

 See [about](about.md).

+## What's the new idea about DCB?

+The core idea of DBC is simple: Allowing Events to be assigned to _multiple_ domain concepts and to dynamically enforce consistency amongst them.
+The consequences, however, are broad because DCB can greatly improve the way you design your applications.

 ## Does DCB promote lack of modeling?

 Definitely not, on the contrary: It aims to reduce technical friction so that one can focus on the domain and be more flexible as the model evolves.